qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 # Prior art
 [prior-art]: #prior-art

-Git.
+* git
+* docker
+* LOCKSS
+* npm / yarn

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-### Specifying allow-lists for peers acting as a remote (remote hosts)
+### Push Permissions
-Currently we don't have an easy API for "I'll accept datasets from this person".
+Currently we don't have an easy API for "I'll accept datasets from this person", which will be a prerequisite for any of this working.
 There's nuance here, and it's closely related to access control.
 I'll file a separate RFC for this, but the short version is we should use an simple configuration-based allow-list as a start, then layer on something more robust as part of a broader access control project.

+### Retention Strategies
+This RFC only defines a default behaviour for `remote.acceptSizeMax` is exceeded.
+There are other behaviours

+strategies for dealing with
+* none: error when quota is filled
+* archival: retain from initial commit forward, error if chain of versions is broken
+* rolling-window: keep the latest, drop older versions

+In discussions we've come to realize that retention strategies are a major concern for the health of the qri network as a whole.
+For example: if all peers default to rolling-window strategy, we end up with a network of actors that "forget" early versions when the max size is exceeded.
+This destroys the auditability of a dataset, because no one retains the history.

+A _retention_ strategy is also a _replication_ strategy.
+Put another way: which versions peers choose to keep determines the versions availabile to the network.

-### Automatic pulling
+### Following
-I want to live in a world where I can punch a command into `qri sql` that references a dataset & don't have.
-Qri should figure out what I'm talking about, go find that dataset, pull the latest version, and run the query.
-There are questions about how this can and should work that require an RFC like this to get to.

-### Increasing d web reliance
-We want to be defaulting to using the decentralized network more.
-Don't know how we're going to do this exactly, but cleaning up the way we move datasets around should put more hashes on more peers, which is a good thing for network health.
+Retention Strategy + Automatic Pulling = dataset following.

+I think the thing that should replace `clone` long-term is the idea of "following" a dataset, which will check for updates to a dataset when a user goes online, and automatically update dataset versions according to the retention strategy.
+Use a `rolling-window` retention strategy means always having the most up-to-date data without having to do anything.

+Following a dataset feels natural in an era of social media.
+A sizable network of peers following datasets they are interested in would mean that

+This implies version retention strategies can also be applied to the "pull" side of a dataset, and may affect the way we define retention strategies in configuration.

+### Manual Storage Manipulation
+Before we can get to retention strategies at all, we need methods for manually evaluating and pruning storage locally, and making requests to remotes for storage manipulation.